Algoma U builds cultural centre

 Algoma University is on the site of the former Shingwauk Indian Residential School that closed in 1970.
 Mukqua Waakaa’igan follows the establishment of similar cultural centres in British Columbia and Manitoba.

-“Where would you better put an Indigenous cultural centre?” said Romano, the Sault Ste.
+“Where would you better put an Indigenous cultural centre?” said Romano, Sault Ste.
 Marie MPP.

 He highlighted Shingwauk Residential Schools Centre’s holding the largest collection of residential school archives in Canada.